jasongrimes/grimesit-mm/_pages/about.md

 #     - label: "Estimate your project"
 #       url: "/contact/"
 excerpt: >
   LLC.
-Creator of fine technology
+Creator of fine technology.
 ---

 **Grimes IT, LLC** provides [technical services](/services/) to web-based businesses and conducts original research and development.